thibaud-c/GST.200UB/lab03/README.md

 -- and you order by the count of crimes in descending order -- the result will be a column with the rank of each crime type per community area
 ```
-- join with the community areas geojson file
+- Join with the community areas geojson file
 - Plot a choropleth map showing crime types per community area.

 <br>